JThissen/J-Engine/README.md

 git clone https://github.com/JThissen/J-Engine.git
 ```

+Next, run the solution (.sln) and build the project.

+### cmake

-Next, create a build folder in the J-Engine directory and change the current working directory to the newly created build folder:
+Create a build folder in the JEngine directory (project directory) and change the current working directory to the newly created build folder:

 ```
 mkdir build